Roosevelt Taylor: Legacy and honors

 In 2010, Taylor was inducted as a member of the Grambling State University Hall of Fame.
 In 1979, he was made a member of the Greater New Orleans Sports Hall of Fame, and in 1996 he was inducted into the Louisiana Sports Hall of Fame.
 In 2019, The Chicago Tribune ranked him the 43rd best player in Chicago Bears team history.
 In 2019, to celebrate the team's centennial season, Taylor was named the 56th-greatest player in Bears history by Don Pierson and Dan Pompei.

-Personal life and daeth
+Personal life and death

 After retirement, he established the Rosey Taylor Football Camp for underprivileged youth, and had co-sponsored the Rosey Taylor Relays with Clark in his hometown.
 He was briefly a sportscaster in New Orleans, and owned a number of businesses, most notably the Rosey Taylor Locker Room Lounge, run for two decades and decorated like an actual football locker room.

 In 2012, the Nazareth Inn Residents Council dedicated its dining hall to Taylor.
 Louisiana Governor Bobby Jindal and State Representative Austin Badon presented Taylor with proclamations declaring July 17, 2012, Roosevelt Taylor Day.

 Taylor died on May 29, 2020, at the age of 82.
 At the time of his death, he had been married nearly 60 years to his wife Claudia, and had three children and four grandchildren.